 What Time Is Kentucky Derby 2017?
-Post Time, TV, Livestream, Horses, Odds and Muddy Track Update
+Post Time, TV, Livestream, Horses, Odds, And Muddy Track Update

 “How many horses run in the Kentucky Derby?”
 There are 20 horses that run every year in the Churchill Downs event, according to the Kentucky Derby.com website.

 “What horse was the fastest in the history of the Kentucky Derby?”
 That would be Secretariat, who back in 1973 ran the race in 1:59.4 minutes.
-Secretariat was the first horse of two to ever finish the Kentucky Derby under 2 minutes.
+Secretariat was the first horse of two to ever finish the Kentucky Derby under two minutes.
 Monarchos ran the race in 1:59.97 in the 2001 Kentucky Derby, which came close to Secretariat‘s time, but not close enough to break Secretariat’s record, according to Quartz Media.

 According to NJ.com Sports, “there is no clear favorite” for the Kentucky Derby this year.
 There are a few names being tossed around as a possible favorite, but this year there are four horses that are favored to win, depending on who is doing the reporting.
 They are Classic Empire, Always Dreaming, Irish War Cry and McCracken.